 - Producer API: It is used by applications to publish records/data to Kafka topics.

-- Consumer API: It allows applications to read records from one or more topic and process these records.
+- Consumer API: It allows applications to read records from one or more topics and process these records.

-- Streams API: It allows applications to consume records from one or more topic, process them and publish these records to one or more topic.
+- Streams API: It allows applications to consume records from one or more topics, process them and publish these records to one or more topics.

-- Connect API: This API has allows reuse the code of producers and consumers.
+- Connect API: This API allows the reuse of the code of producers and consumers.

 Topics and Partitions: